 - Keywords: Words or phrases relevant to your products and services, which are used to show your ads when customers search for those terms or visit relevant websites.

-- Ad location: Show your ads on Google search results pages and websites that are part of the Google Search and Display Networks.
+- Ad network & placement: Show your ads on Google search results pages and websites that are part of the Google Search and Display Networks.